Artemis Program

 Gateway Launch (PPE + HALO)

-The first two modules of the Lunar Gateway — the Power and Propulsion Element (PPE) and the HALO module — will launch together on a Falcon Heavy to lunar orbit.
+The first two modules of the Lunar Gateway — the Power and Propulsion Element (PPE) and the HALO module — will launch together on a Falcon Heavy from LC-39A to lunar orbit.
+Approximately one year of transit before arrival.

 Planned